Strobesstrobes

 Endpoint analysis

-Map each endpoint's auth model, inputs, and returned data.
+Map each endpoint's auth model, inputs, returned data, and intended role.

 3